swang251/swang251.github.io/source/_posts/Building-a-Personal-Palabos-Git-Repository.md

 ## Forked Project
 - Firstly, [fork](https://docs.gitlab.com/ee/gitlab-basics/fork-project.html) the project [UniGeSPC/palabos](https://gitlab.com/unigespc/palabos).
 After this, you could find the folked project under *Projects-->Your Projects*
+- Private Project? :
-- Go to your forked Palabos project.
+  - **Initial solution***: Go to your forked Palabos project.
 You can make it private by set the Project visibility to *private*.
 (Go to *Setting -->  General --> Visibility, project features, permissions --> Project visibility*)
+  - The above solution simply doesn't work as GitLab (at least the project with CI/CD) requires the forked project to be public or you have to be a member of the `UniGeSPC/Palabos`, in order to automatically merge the branch.
+  - The **Current Possible Solution** (I haven't tried it myself) would be:
+    - forked from `UniGeSPC/palabos` as a public repository under the namespace A
+	- Create A Group B (with the namespace B)
+	- For your `A/palabos` into namespace B as `B/palabos` as a private repository.

 ## Branches
 There are four kinds of branches: